 Economic contribution | Personnel | Housing | Bases and sites | Further information | Explanatory notes

-The NT is a strategic location for defence in an important part the Indo-Pacific region from an economic and regional stability standpoint.
-With a significant army, navy and air force presence in the NT, defence continues to be a consistent contributor to economic activity, providing stimulus to local businesses and supporting regional employment.
+The NT is in an important part the Indo-Pacific region from an economic and regional stability standpoint, making it a strategic location for defence.
+With a significant navy, army and air force presence in the NT, defence continues to be a consistent contributor to economic activity, providing stimulus to local businesses and supporting regional employment.

 Personnel

-- The number of defence personnel located in the NT increased by 0.9% to 5,433 persons in 2019-20 (including permanent personnel and reservists)
+- The number of defence personnel located in the NT increased by 1.2% to 5,420 persons in 2023-24 (including permanent personnel, reservists and Department of Defence civilians)

-- About 81% of defence personnel in the NT are permanent forces
+- Permanent forces make up 77% of defence personnel in the NT

 Housing

-- Defence Housing Australia (DHA) managed about 1,773 properties in the NT in 2019-20, to accommodate personnel working at a number of Defence bases, including RAAF Base Darwin, Larrakeyah Barracks and RAAF Base Tindal.
+- Defence Housing Australia (DHA) managed 1,706 properties in the NT in 2023-24, to accommodate personnel working at a number of Defence bases, including RAAF Base Darwin, Larrakeyah Barracks and RAAF Base Tindal (Chart 2).

-- This reflects 1.9% decrease in total stock compared to the previous year, and below the 10βyear average number of 2,221 properties (Chart 4)
+- This reflects 0.4% increase in total stock compared to the previous year, and below the average of the previous 10 years (1,992 properties)

 Bases and sites